THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 That team, eventually placed on probation, was cited by NCAA officials for academic fraud that included players getting special academic treatment, among other infractions.

-Gaillard, the 1977 AP Coach of the Year, was fired.
+Gaillard, voted 1977 AP Coach of the Year, was fired.
+No way he wanted to relive those moments – good or bad.

 “I’d really rather talk about this team,” he said.